-The official home of the Macarena song and viral dance that changed the media landscape.
+The official home of the Macarena: the song and dance that changed the media landscape.

 Though the original version of the Macarena debuted in 1993, it was not until the english language release (or re-release) in 1995 that the song really took off.
 Within a year, the song would inspire a viral international dance craze and this was before social media even existed.
 Though the song was named by VH1 as number 1 on their list of the Greatest One-hit Wonders, the song was nonetheless prolific internationally.
 The song spent 14 straight weeks ranked number one on the billboard rankings.
 Only three other songs (Old Town Road, Despacito and One Sweet Day) have enjoyed a similar run at number one.